This is a question we often get asked, usually before we've even had any details about the project. Here we explain why

 We don't typically sign an NDA unless we've also agreed a contract to work on a project with a company/client.
 In which case, we'd be happy to commit to a confidentiality agreement of some sort (subject to solicitors’ fees being agreed).
-However, our standard contract contains agreements on both parties anyway so at the contractual stage, we pretty much have it all covered (including GDPR obligations which NDA's do not cover).
+However, our standard contract contains agreements on both parties anyway so at the contractual stage, we pretty much have it all covered (including GDPR obligations which most NDA's do not cover).

 Why we won't sign one

 It’s a legally binding contract and something that we would need to involve solicitors to review.
 This comes at a cost to us and at the early stages of a potential working relationship, there's no benefit to simply being able to view a project spec, code, details etc. Every confidentially agreement or NDA we have been sent (without question) has either been invalid, badly worded, biased or required a lot of changes in order to make it valid.

-Your project maybe the best thing we’ve been involved with, however it could be completely unsuitable for us – asking us to invest a significant amount of money in legal fees up front just to find out is in our opinion asking a lot and we're pretty sure no clients will stick around if we send over a legal bill before we’ve even started!
+Your project maybe the best thing we’ve been involved with, however it could be completely unsuitable for us – asking us to invest a significant amount of money in time and legal fees up front just to find out is in our opinion asking a lot and we're pretty sure no clients will stick around if we send over a legal bill before we’ve even started!

 We do this for a living!